 Community radio for New Orleans.

-102.3 WHIV FM is a program of The New Orleans Society for Infectious Disease Awareness (NOSIDA), which was established in 2009 by local activist and infectious diseases physician Dr. MarkAlain Dery.
+FM 102.3 WHIV-LP is a program of The New Orleans Society for Infectious Disease Awareness (NOSIDA), which was established in 2009 by local activist and infectious diseases physician Dr. MarkAlain Dery.
 NOSIDA's focus is to raise awareness about HIV and other infectious diseases through music.
 Such illnesses are completely preventable, yet disproportionately affect disadvantaged and marginalized populations.
 NOSIDA received its non-profit status in 2010.

 Expanding its impact locally, NOSIDA was awarded an FCC license for a lower power (100 watt) FM community radio station in 2014.
 On World AIDS Day 2014, 102.3 WHIV FM was officially launched, featuring local music, protest songs, and programming dedicated to human rights and social justice.